 In a person with iron deficiency anemia, the serum iron, transferrin saturation, and ferritin are often lower than normal and the TIBC may be higher than normal.

 Search for source of blood and iron loss — Once the diagnosis of iron deficiency anemia is made, the next step is to try to identify the cause of blood or iron loss.
 The healthcare provider may ask questions about the following situations, which can increase the risk of developing iron deficiency anemia:

 Depending upon the answers to these questions, further testing may be recommended.
 As an example, if bleeding is suspected in the digestive tract, a stool test (eg, Hemoccult) may be performed.
-If the stool test is positive for blood, the gastrointestinal tract should be examined to determine the source of the bleeding.
+If the stool test is positive for blood or another cause of blood loss cannot be found (especially in an older adult), the gastrointestinal tract should be examined to determine the source of the bleeding.
 (See "Patient information: Colon and rectal cancer screening (Beyond the Basics)".)

 Oral iron tablets are recommended in most people with iron deficiency anemia.
 Injections of iron are usually reserved for people whose digestive tract is unable to adequately absorb iron or in those who are unable to tolerate oral iron.

-A blood transfusion may be given if a person is actively bleeding and/or the person's hemoglobin or hematocrit levels are very low.
+A blood transfusion may be given if a person is actively bleeding and/or the person's Hgb or hematocrit (Hct) levels are very low.